Rapid7's Nexpose Receives United States Government Configuration Baseline (USGCB), CyberScope and Common Criteria EAL 3+ Certifications

 Rapid7's Nexpose Federal Edition helps federal agencies and contractors conduct complete security assessments for continuous monitoring, automate vulnerability assessment, configuration assessment and asset discovery, and create CyberScope reports that allows federal agencies to easily submit monthly security metrics in CyberScope XML format to meet FISMA requirements.
 Nexpose's CyberScope reports include details on misconfigurations based on federal configuration checklists such as FDCC and USGCB.
 To find out how Nexpose Federal Edition can enable Federal agencies and contractors to meet FISMA compliance regulations and create accurate CyberScope reports go to http://www.rapid7.com/solutions/compliance/fisma.jsp

-Rapid7 is the leading provider of security risk intelligence software and cloud solutions.
-Its integrated vulnerability management and penetration testing products, Nexpose and Metasploit, and mobile risk management solution, Mobilisafe, empower organizations to obtain accurate, actionable and contextual intelligence into their threat and risk posture.
-Rapid7's solutions are used by more than 2,400 enterprises and government agencies in more than 65 countries, while the Company's free products are downloaded more than one million times per year and enhanced by the more than 200,000 members of its open source security community.
+Rapid7's IT security solutions deliver visibility and insight that help you make informed decisions, create credible action plans, and monitor progress.
+They simplify risk management by uniquely combining contextual threat analysis with fast, comprehensive data collection across your users, assets, services and networks, whether on premise, mobile or cloud-based.
+Rapid7's simple and innovative solutions are used by more than 2,500 enterprises and government agencies in more than 65 countries, while the Company's free products are downloaded more than one million times per year and enhanced by more than 200,000 members of its open source security community.
 Rapid7 has been recognized as one of the fastest growing security companies by Inc. Magazine and as a "Top Place to Work" by the Boston Globe.
-Its products are top rated by Gartner® and SC Magazine.
-The Company is backed by Bain Capital Ventures and Technology Crossover Ventures.
+Its products are top rated by Gartner and SC Magazine.
 For more information about Rapid7, please visit http://www.rapid7.com.